Jaelyn Duncan: Professional career

+Tennessee Titans

 Duncan was drafted by the Tennessee Titans in the sixth round, 186th overall, of the 2023 NFL draft.
 As a rookie, Duncan appeared in ten games and started five in the 2023 season.

 Duncan appeared in four games at the beginning of the 2024 season, but he suffered a hamstring injury in Week 7 during his start against the Buffalo Bills.
 He was placed on injured reserve on October 26.
 He was activated on December 23, playing one more game in Week 17 against the Jacksonville Jaguars.
 He had three starts during the season.